+Successes:
-Staff allocated to support student mental wellness, campus safety, and targeted support and interventions for unduplicated students were in place prior to the COVID-19 pandemic.
-As the pandemic has continued, site and district staff have worked diligently to address the continuing challenges of supporting student mental wellness, targeted support, and interventions for unduplicated students.
-The district has successfully implemented telehealth protocols to provide mental health services to students in need, whether attending in-person or virtual classes.
-Mental health staff were integral to supporting 48 sites with student needs.
-This role has supported consistent communication between Prevention & Intervention staff and site administrators and remains a critical element providing organized and dedicated support to students during the pandemic and ever-changing conditions.
-Furthermore, the implementation of school-based and district-wide interventions were invaluable in decreasing student discipline and increasing the implementation of restorative practices as students returned to in-person learning for the 2020-21 school year and providing support for disengaged students who were chronically absent, with particular focus on underserved populations including low income, foster youth, and English learners.
-Sites continue to develop and implement multi-tiered systems that meet the unique social-emotional, behavioral, and academic needs of all students.

-Language Development Programs (LDP) staff researched and piloted supplemental instructional materials and electronic programs that support the acquisition of written and oral language proficiency of English learners at all levels.
-Instructional materials were purchased to support enrichment learning opportunities for newcomer students.
-At the secondary level, materials focused on supporting students' access to the core curriculum through improved literacy skills.
-Additionally, lessons were developed to support EL student success during the summer learning recovery program.
-LDP staff provided professional learning and coaching to site EL Coordinators to support best practices in meeting the instructional and socio-emotional needs of English learners.
+The district focus on allocating staff to support site safety, student mental health, and targeted intervention support for our underserved students has continued.
+District and site staff continue diligent work in addressing the challenges of mental health and interventions to mitigate any learning loss, and help students progress academically, social-emotionally and behaviorally as they move beyond the pandemic.
+The district has successfully implemented mental health services to students in need, whether attending in-person or virtual classes.
+Mental health staff have been integral to supporting 48 sites with student needs, and maintaining consistent communication with families.
+Mental health staff remain a critical element in creating and maintaining a safe and inclusive environment for students to thrive academically, socially, and behaviorally.
+The implementation of school-based and district-wide interventions have been invaluable in providing support for struggling and/or disengaged students who were chronically absent, with particular focus on underserved populations including low income, foster youth, and English Language Learners.
+Sites continue to develop and implement multi tiered systems that meet the unique social-emotional, behavioral, and academic needs of all students all levels in the acquisition of written and oral language proficiency.
+New instructional materials have been board adopted and will be implemented in 2023-24 to support enrichment opportunities for level 1 English Learners.
+In addition, LDP staff continue to provide professional learning and coaching to site EL Coordinators to support best practices in meeting the instructional and socio-emotional needs of English learners.
 This included instructional strategies, increased understanding of program requirements, and appropriate placement of students to ensure access to core content.
 Additionally, LDP staff collaborated with other District support staff to embed instructional strategies in district wide professional learning opportunities, thereby strengthening the capacity of teachers to appropriately scaffold and differentiate instruction in all content areas.
 A 20-hour professional learning opportunity promoting language acquisition, high academic achievement and 21st century skills was provided to District TOSAs as well as teachers serving students in grades TK-6.

+The District has dedicated significant time and focus on Language Development Program (LDP) support for our ELL students.
+District and site staff have been researching and piloting supplemental instructional materials and electronic programs that support English Learners at

-Paraprofessionals were assigned to classrooms to provide supplemental instructional support for English learners, particularly at sites with large numbers of students at the lower levels of language proficiency.
-They will continue to provide support during the enrichment program offered during the summer.
-Professional learning focused on the characteristics and instructional needs of English learners was developed and offered to all paraprofessionals serving ELs.
-Finally, LDP staff supported increased parent involvement by providing 1) Guidance in the establishment of English Learner Advisory Committees (ELAC) at all sites, 2) Translation and Interpretation services, including over-the-phone interpretation services, to District departments and school sites, and 3) Revised parent notifications that provide parents with greater understanding of student progress and achievement.
+District staff will continue to provide support during enrichment programs offered during the summer.
+Professional learning focused on the characteristics and instructional needs of English learners was developed and offered to all paraprofessionals serving ELLs.
+Materials focused on supporting students' access to the core curriculum through improved literacy skills were provided to secondary students.
+Additionally, lessons were developed to support ELL student success during the summer learning recovery program.
+LDP staff supported increased parent involvement by providing Translation and Interpretation services, including over-the-phone interpretation services, to District departments and school sites, and revised parent notifications that provide parents with greater understanding of student progress and achievement.
+Finally, LDP staff participated in professional learning opportunities that support them in providing District and site staff with instructional guidance, use of assessment data, and compliance with state and federal requirements around programs for English learners.